Thursday, 10 June 2021

 Costume Design by Christine Rawlins

-The first serial of the 1970s introduced Liz Shaw (Caroline John), wearing this Pierre Cardin inspired brown and cream dress and jacket; the cream panels and belt are made of a bumpy material.
-I have a feeling this was bespoke made, thanks to the unusual materials; the 1970s would see more companion outfits being designed and bespoke made rather than bought off the rack, presumably taking notes from The Avengers.
+The first serial of the 1970s introduced Liz Shaw (Caroline John), wearing a Pierre Cardin-inspired brown and cream dress and jacket; the cream panels and belt are made of a bumpy material.
+I have a feeling this was custom made, thanks to the unusual materials; the 1970s would see more companion outfits being designed and bespoke-made rather than bought off the rack, presumably taking notes from The Avengers.

 'The Ambassadors of Death'